tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper v0.4.1.md

 Profit is recognized only if it:
 - Exists after all costs
+- Is realized into the designated settlement asset
 - Can be determined deterministically
-- Survives valuation without ambiguity
+- Survives settlement without ambiguity

 Profit that:
-- Exists only temporarily
+- Exists only temporarily mid-cycle
-- Depends on unrealized value
+- Depends on unrealized inventory value
 - Requires interpretation
-- Cannot be resolved conclusively
+- Cannot be resolved conclusively in settlement-asset terms

 does not count.